 Instructions

-- Combine instant vanilla pudding mix with eggnog, milk, and rum extract.
+- In a large bowl, combine instant vanilla pudding mix with eggnog, cold milk, and rum extract.
 Beat as per pudding package directions.
-Add in toffee bits.
-Refrigerate until pudding is firm, about 5-10 minutes.
+Stir in toffee bits.
+Refrigerate until pudding is firm, about 5-10 minutes.102 gram of box vanilla instant pudding, ¾ cup 1% milk, 1 cup eggnog, 2 tablespoons toffee bits, 1 teaspoon rum extract

-- Meanwhile, beat the heavy/whipping cream on medium high speed for several minutes until soft peaks form, then add white granulated sugar.
-Continue beating on medium high until stiff peaks form.
+- Meanwhile, beat whipping cream on medium speed for several minutes until soft peaks form then on high speed, then fold sugar in.
+Continue beating on high until stiff peaks form.3 cups heavy whipping cream, 2 tablespoons white granulated sugar

 - Set aside the remaining whipped cream (this will be your garnish/topping)

-- Layer cake on the bottom of glass, then pudding mixture,
+- Layer cake cubes (cake pieces) on the bottom of glass, then pudding mixture,

 - Then more cake, leaving enough room for whipped cream topping.
 Repeat for remaining glasses.